REGISTRATION OPENS SEPTEMBER 14th

-***You will be responsible for dropping off your student, before school, at 7:30am.
+***You will be responsible for dropping off your student at 7:30am.
 As this is an optional test, transportation will not be provided before or after the test.
-This year the PSAT national testing date falls on a day that school is in session.
-Students will be excused from class during this exam.
-Once testing is complete, students should return to class.
-It is the responsibility of the student to connect with teachers regarding missed content, assigned homework, and/or missed exams.
+This year the PSAT national testing date falls on a day that school is NOT in session.

 Shakopee Public Schools will administer the PSAT/NMSQT (Preliminary SAT®/National Merit Scholarship Qualifying Test) on Wednesday, October 14, 2020 at Shakopee High School.

 What is it?
 The PSAT/NMSQT is a practice college entrance exam that measures critical reading skills, math problem-solving skills, and writing skills.
 Students like you have been developing these skills over many years, both in and out of the classroom.
 Unlike some tests, the PSAT does not require you to recall specific facts from your coursework.
 The test takes about three hours to complete.
 Here are just a few reasons to take the PSAT/NMSQT:

 - It provides useful feedback on skills necessary for college study.